 In essence, scalp micropigmentation, or SMP, is the process of having your scalp tattooed with a series of minor dots, that will imitate a shaven head of hair without any surgery or scarring.

 Scalp micropigmentation use natural pigments, administered at epidermal level which, in turn, recreates the appearance of a natural hairline.
 It's a procedure that is similar to tattooing, yet it doesn't penetrate to quite the extent, henceforth, the color is much less disposed to change over sustainable periods.

 Most commonly used as a modern solution against thinning or hair loss, another significant use for scalp micropigmentation is to conceal scars after hair transplants.
 It's a tried and tested process and has proven to be a popular method for both hair thinning and camouflaging of evident cicatrices.
 It's an effective solution for both plights and will invariably still be around for years to come.
-Yet is it truly the best solution for scarring?
-And how does it work?

 Although it is perfectly possible to use SMP just on the scarred areas, it is common and recommended that a full head procedure be completed at the same time.
 Hair transplant recipients often lack overall hair density, so this is an ideal opportunity to tackle both your thinning hair and your scars.

 The best camouflage is achieved when the scars are flat and well healed.
 At Skalptec we achieve great results even when scars are more challenging, however we may recommend some interim measures to improve the appearance or texture of your scars prior to your scalp micropigmentation procedure.

 If your scarring is still undergoing the healing process, it's ideal to wait until it has completely healed and recovered before considering further treatment.

 Call our team today on 0845 625 0025 and book yourself in for a consultation, a member of our team will be able to give you more information on the prodecure and answer any questions that you may have.